 We all know that dogs explore their environment with their noses.
 It's why they make such great search and rescue animals.
 What some folks don't realize, though, is that dogs also explore with their mouths.
 Tasting their world can give them information they may not get from a simple sniff.
 This is just one reason why puppies like to chew on your furniture, shoes, and even electrical cords.
 If your dog is infatuated with licking your ears they may just be trying to glean some information about where you've been or what you've been doing.

 It's no secret—dogs like to eat some foul things.
 This can include things like earwax.
 As gross as it may sound, some dogs just like the taste and the saltiness of earwax.
 Your dog may like to lick your ears regardless of how clean they may actually be, because, for them, it's delicious.

 A Sign of an Underlying Problem

 One final reason your dog may suddenly become obsessed with ears is an underlying medical issue.
-This is more likely to be the case if you see your dog has started licking the ears of other animals in your home, rather than licking your human ears, but it's still something to be aware of.
 If another pet in your home gets an ear infection, the smell of their ears can change.
 Your dog can pick up on this change in smell, which can lead to them investigating the offending odor.
 It can also stimulate them to lick the ears of the other animal in the same way that your dog will want to lick their own wounds.